 These joints move rotationally and transitionally which allows for opening the mouth.
 The TMJ also has many other daily functions such as chewing, biting, and yawning.

-Temporomandibular disorders, or TMD, is a catch all description of many different problems of the jaw joints.
+Temporomandibular disorders, or TMD, is a catch-all description of many different problems of the jaw joints.

 Why does TMJ disorder cause jaw pain while yawning or chewing?

 TMJ disorder disrupts the harmonious flow of movement between the jaw muscles, bones, and tissues of the face.
-This dysfunction can manifest as painful sensations when opening the mouth, chewing food.
+This dysfunction can manifest as painful sensations when opening the mouth, or chewing food.

 In addition, the muscles around the TMJs become strained because they are trying to correct the misalignment of the jaw.
 Overwork can cause swelling, and nerves become irritated as well.

 Some foods or candies can be harder than others on the jaw.
 The repetitive motion of chewing gum is one of the most common causes of TMJ pain.
 Eating hard, chewy foods such as nuts and hard candies can also increase the pain in the jaw.
 It’s wise to avoid these foods to prevent a TMJ flare-up.

 TMJ disorder sufferers can experience a sudden or rapid onset of jaw pain while eating.
 Some patients keep a food log to help determine which food triggers their pain.